Mduletsie7/react-assessment/README.md

 To start the application:

-1. Once cloned ensure you are within project directory
+1. Once cloned navigate into project directory

-2. Run npm install to download required modules and dependencies
+2. Once you've ensured you are inside the project directory run the following npm command to install required packages and dependencies

+### `npm install`

 3. Once the necessary modules and dependencies have finished downloading you can run:

 ### `npm start`